 Mitchell is an English and Business major from Tampa, FL.
 He enjoys reading, writing, and losing to his friends at video games.
 If Tom Brady is reading this, Mitchell would like to take this opportunity to thank him for his humble service to the Tampa Bay community.

-Matt is a finance major with a minor in classics from Detroit, MI.
+Matt is a finance major with a minor in Classical Civilization and Innovation and Entrepreneurship from Detroit, MI.
 He is a born and raised Notre Dame fan and if he isn't able to see Ian Book suit up again for the Irish he may lose his mind.
 On the other hand, he may be the only one of the four who would be fine with the NFL canceling the upcoming season.

 Jackson is a finance major with a minor in entrepreneurship from Kansas City.
 He is a diehard Chiefs fan and his favorite phrase is "hey all you cool cats and kittens."
 Mallot considers himself an above-average driver and often finds himself looking for memes in his free time.
 His passion is Christmas music.

 We would also like to thank our professor Chris Stevens, without whose support and guidance none of this would have been possible.